ds5678/ModComponent/docs/Alcohol.md

-ModComponent introduces Alcohol as a game mechanic.
+ModComponent introduces Alcohol as a game mechanic via [AlcoholMod](https://github.com/ds5678/AlcoholMod).

 Food/drink items can contain alcohol (expressed as a percentage of their weight) and when consumed, that alcohol is consumed as well.